AustinOwens/robodog/README.md

 I am doing this completely on my free time so if you support what I'm doing, subscribe to my YouTube channel and share my videos with anyone you think would be interested.
 I appreciate the support! :heart:

 ## WHAT'S IN THIS REPO
-To promote better version control practices, dependency management, and extensibility of the robodog project, different elements of the RoboDog software are stored in their own repositories.
+To promote better version control practices, dependency management, and extensibility of the RoboDog project, different elements of the RoboDog software are stored in their own repositories.
 These software repositories are modular in nature and can be repurposed for other projects if desired.

 Google's [git-repo](https://gerrit.googlesource.com/git-repo) tool is used to help manage the different combinations and revisions of repositories together in this RoboDog repo.
 Here are some useful write-ups for learning about the git-repo tool:
  - https://gerrit.googlesource.com/git-repo